 “Your price can change to reflect changes in TDU charges, changes to the ERCOT or Texas Regional Entity administrative fees charged to loads, or changes resulting from federal, state, or local laws that impose new or modified fees or costs.”

-Simply put, the TDU can change the delivery fees to recover their costs, and that will make your bill go up a small amount.
+The TDU can change the delivery fees to recover costs, slightly increasing your bill.

 The rate you are paying your provider for electricity will not change.